Back to Blog

 Financing Options

-Sunollo offers $0 upfront financing that covers the full system including battery and EV charging.
-Instead of a large capital outlay, you pay a fixed monthly subscription starting from $129/month for the complete Abundance Pro stack — panels, battery, EV charging, monitoring, and full warranty.
+Sunollo offers SGD 0 upfront financing that covers the full system including battery (Essential or Abundance) and EV charging.
+You pay a fixed monthly subscription starting from SGD 129/month for the complete Abundance Pro stack — panels, battery, EV charging, monitoring, and full warranty.
+Your monthly subscription is typically less than your current electricity bill.
+Read more about all financing options available in Singapore.

 Energy Security: Why This Matters for Singapore